ansible/receptor/docs/source/user_guide/connecting_nodes.rst

 .. code-block:: yaml

-    - tcp-listener:
+    tcp-listeners:
-        port: 2222
+      - port: 2222
         cost: 1.0
         nodecost:
           bar: 1.6
           fish: 2.0

 This means packets sent to `fish` have a cost of 2.0, whereas packets sent to `bar` have a cost of 1.6.
 If `haz` joined the mesh, it would get a cost of 1.0 since it's not in the nodecost map.

-The costs on the two ends of the connection must match.
-For example, the ``tcp-peer`` on `fish` must have a cost of 2.0, otherwise the connection will be refused.
+The costs on both ends of the connection must match.
+For example, the ``tcp-peers`` configuration on ``fish`` must have a cost of ``2.0``, otherwise the connection will be refused.

 in fish.yml

 .. code-block:: yaml

-    - tcp-peer:
+    tcp-peers:
-        address: localhost:2222
+      - address: localhost:2222
         cost: 2.0